Angular CLI Tutorial

 Angular CLI Versions

-Since Angular Version 6, the Angular CLI follows the same Version No as the Angular.
-Hence for Angular 7, the corresponding version of the Angular CLI is 7.
+Since Angular Version 6, the Angular CLI follows the same version number as that of Angular.
+Hence for Angular 17, the corresponding version of the Angular CLI is 17.

 The Angular CLI version 1.7 was for Angular 5, and Angular CLI 1.4 was for Angular 4